 A fully immersive online learning environment

-The Bridge brings the convenience of learning from anywhere to the quality of a lecture theatre at Queen’s.
+This lecture theatre brings the convenience of learning from anywhere to the quality of a lecture theatre at Queen’s.
 The environment allows participants from all over the world to participate in discussions, interact using polls, and collect learning materials with persistent online file storage.

 Advanced Microscopy and Analysis Facilities